lvillasen/Game-of-Life-Numba/README.md

 n_iter the initial number of iterations

-m is 1 to plot the board or 0 for no graphical output
+m equal to 1 to plot the board or 0 for no display output